 Annual Discretionary Bonus: The annual discretionary bonus scheme rewards non-broking employees for increasing the TP ICAP Group profits, managing the cost base, and employing sound risk and business management.
 Non-Broking staff participate in this bonus scheme.
-All employees who are employed as at the date of bonus payment are eligible to participate.
-A proportion of the bonus award may be subject to deferral under the TP ICAP Group plc Deferred Share Bonus Plan for a period of three years, with pro-rate vesting on the anniversary of each grant.
+A proportion of the annual bonus award may be subject to deferral under the TP ICAP Group plc Deferred Share Bonus Plan for a period of three years, with pro-rata vesting on the first, second and third anniversary of each grant.

-Broker Compensation: Arrangements for brokers are based on the principle that remuneration is directly linked to financial performance, generally at a desk/team level, and is calculated in accordance with formulae set out in contracts of employment/service agreements.
+Broker Compensation: Arrangements for brokers are based on the principle that remuneration is directly linked to financial performance, generally at a desk or team level, and is calculated in accordance with formulae set out in contracts of employment/service agreements.
 These calculations are overlaid with an assessment of individual performance and conduct against the Group's Triple A values.
 A proportion of broker bonus awards may also be subject to deferral under the TP ICAP Group plc Global Equity Linked and Cash Deferral Plan.

-In addition to the above incentive schemes, the Group also operates a Special Equity Award Plan, which is used in exceptional circumstances to reward outstanding one-off contributions, to recognise high performers or for the purposes of retaining key talent.
+In addition to the above incentive schemes, the Group also operates a Special Equity Award Plan, which is used in exceptional circumstances to reward outstanding contribution, to recognise high performers or for the purposes of retaining key talent.